Experience in Kurashiki! Tatami border factory tour and mini tatami making

 Okayama Prefecture Official Tourism Site

-Takada Orimono Co., Ltd. stands out for its track record of receiving orders from well-known companies
+Takada Orimono Co., Ltd. has a remarkable track record of receiving orders from well-known companies

-Takada Orimono Co., Ltd., based in Kojima, the "textile Kojima," boasts the largest variety and market share of tatami borders in Japan.
-The company began textile manufacturing around 1890 (Meiji era), and began manufacturing tatami borders in 1950.
-Currently, in addition to manufacturing and selling tatami borders, the company also offers factory tours and mini tatami mat making experiences for groups of 10 or more people.
+Takada Orimono Co., Ltd., based in Kojima, the "Kojima of textiles," boasts the largest variety and market share of tatami borders in Japan.
+The company began textile manufacturing around 1890 (Meiji period) and began manufacturing tatami borders in 1950.
+In addition to manufacturing and selling tatami borders, the company now also offers factory tours and mini tatami mat making experiences for groups of 10 or more people.

 Takada Orimono's track record is impressive.
-In addition to normal uses, they also make custom-made tatami borders, and collaborate with local governments and famous companies to produce card holders, coin cases, and accessory cases.
+In addition to standard applications, they also produce custom-made tatami mat borders, and have collaborated with local governments and famous companies to produce card holders, coin cases, small item holders, and more.
 They also receive requests from top brands.

 Factory tours attract 2,000 visitors per year

 As many as 2,000 people visit the factory every year.
-On the tour, you will first be guided to the warping factory.
-Here, the purchased yarn is rewound onto a beam so that it can be woven on a loom.
-There is a wide selection of base black yarn and colorful yarns for expressing colors and patterns.
+The tour begins with a tour of the warping factory.
+Here, purchased yarn is rewound onto a beam so that it can be woven on a loom.
+There is a Toyotomi selection of base black yarn and colorful yarns for expressing colors and patterns.

-Next we visited Factory No. 1, where the tatami borders are actually woven.
-Inside the factory, 50 looms are lined up in an orderly fashion, with the sounds of the machines echoing outside the doors.
+Next we visited Factory 1, where the tatami borders are actually woven.
+50 looms are lined up in an orderly fashion inside the factory, with the sounds of the machinery echoing outside the doors.
 Some of the machines have been in use for about 40 years, and when they break down they are repaired and continue to be used with care.

-By setting the pattern paper, up to six pieces of the same design can be woven at the same time on one machine.
+By setting the pattern paper, up to six pieces of the same design can be woven simultaneously on one machine.
 By changing the thread for each row, it is possible to produce designs with different colors.
 Colors and patterns are expressed using the warp threads.

-Many people may associate Kojima with jeans.
-This is a tatami mat border made of Denim fabric, woven at a rate of about 50cm per minute.
+Many people associate Kojima with jeans.
+This is a tatami mat border made from Denim, woven at a pace of about 50cm per minute.

-There are about 100 looms in operation in the factory, each with its own unique characteristics.
-It is impressive to see the craftsmen performing delicate work without overlooking these minute differences.
+There are a total of about 100 looms in operation in the factory, and each machine has its own unique characteristics.
+It is impressive to see the craftsmen performing delicate work, not overlooking these minute differences.
 The photo shows the process of joining the threads together.

 Moving on to the second factory, there are also about 50 looms installed here.
-The latest machines have been introduced, and the pattern paper is electronic.
-It can handle more complex patterns and weave at 1.5 times the normal speed.
-In addition, a machine dedicated to single colors is used to produce tatami borders in calm colors using cotton.
+The latest machines have been introduced, and the unique feature is that the pattern paper is now electronic.
+This allows for more complex patterns to be produced, and the weaving speed is 1.5 times faster than normal.
+In addition, a machine dedicated to single colors is used to produce tatami borders in subdued colors using cotton.
 These are mainly used in intangible cultural property buildings and inns.

-The last place we visited was the polishing factory.
-Cotton thread is prone to breaking, so it is processed to give it strength and shine.
+The last place we visited was the glazing factory.
+Cotton thread is prone to breaking, so it is processed to give it strength and luster.

 Make your own one-of-a-kind mini tatami mat

-At Takada Orimono, you can also experience making mini tatami mats.
+At Takada Orimono, you can also experience making a mini tatami mat.
 First, choose your favorite tatami border from about 80 different designs.
 I chose the airplane pattern designed by a handmade artist.
-I'm sure you'll find your favorite pattern among the wide variety.
+With Toyotomi options to choose from, you're sure to find a pattern you like.

-Apparently Japanese designs are especially popular with visitors from overseas.
-They are delighted when they are told that the maneki-neko (beckoning cat) brings good luck in business and the daruma (daruma doll) is a lucky charm that protects against illness and misfortune.
+Apparently, Japanese-style patterns are especially popular with visitors from overseas.
+They are delighted when they are told that the Maneki-neko cat is said to bring good luck in business, and the Daruma doll is a lucky charm that protects against illness and misfortune.

-To make a mini tatami mat, crease the edge of the tatami mat, fix it with a craft pick, and fasten the edge of the tatami mat to the board with small nails.
-The staff gave me careful guidance, so even I, who am not good with hands, was able to complete it successfully.
+To make a mini tatami mat, you crease the edge of the tatami mat, secure it with a craft pick, and then fasten the edge to the board with small nails.
+Thanks to the careful guidance of the staff, even I, who am not very good at craftsmanship, was able to complete the process successfully.

 [Factory tour and production experience details]